david-mkl/htmltomd/README.md

-# html-to-md
+# htmltomd

 CLI tool and library to Convert HTML to Markdown with support for Confluence, and Google Docs.

 ## Input Sources

-In addition to arbitrary HTML, `html-to-md` can also handle HTML files that have been exported from Confluence and Google Docs.
-In these cases, `html-to-md` will search for specific known elements that can be converted into markdown.
+In addition to arbitrary HTML, `htmltomd` can also handle HTML files that have been exported from Confluence and Google Docs.
+In these cases, `htmltomd` will search for specific known elements that can be converted into markdown.

-For example, Confluence expresses code fences with HTML and CSS that have a known structure and CSS classes. `html-to-md` will search for these elements and convert them to markdown.
+For example, Confluence expresses code fences with HTML and CSS that have a known structure and CSS classes. `htmltomd` will search for these elements and convert them to markdown.

 ## Output Formats

-`html-to-md` can output markdown in specific formats, such as for a [Hugo](https://gohugo.io/) website.
+`htmltomd` can output markdown in specific formats, such as for a [Hugo](https://gohugo.io/) website.

 For example, an image in normal markdown is expressed as